 There is no golf cart "blue book" to look up the value of a golf cart.
 So whether you are trying to figure out what price to put on your used golf cart or how much you should offer for a used cart, you do need to figure out what the golf cart is worth.

-A couple of places to check to get some price ranges of used golf carts is Craig's List and eBay.
+A couple of places to check to get some price ranges of used golf carts are Craig's List, a local community Facebook group and eBay.
 You can also check with your local golf cart dealers.
-Community boards at stores often have ads for used golf carts as does the want ads section of our local newspapers.

-Buying a used golf cart can provide significant savings over buying a new one - often they can be half of what you would pay for a new one.
+Used golf carts can provide significant savings over buying a new one - often they can be half of what you would pay for a new one.

 Often it is cheaper to buy from an individual than it is from a dealer.
 The catch is that you will be buying the golf cart "as is."

-A well maintained used electric golf cart can provide the same performance and reliability as a new cart.
-However, this does requires that you do some checking and ask some questions.
+A well maintained used electric golf cart can provide the same performance and reliability as a new cart if the cart has been well maintained and worn parts have been replaced.

 2. Inspect the golf cart body for rust, scratches, damage, or roof leaks